The CMU 30.3%: the enterprise agent capability gap

 CMU’s 2024 original benchmark used Claude 3.5 Sonnet; that model completed 24% of the tasks.
 The 2026 update puts Gemini 2.5 Pro at 30.3%, a gain of 6.3 percentage points over roughly 18-24 months.
 The rate is broadly consistent with other benchmark trajectories: SWE-bench verified has similarly moved from ~15% to ~55% over a comparable window for the highest-scoring models, though SWE-bench is a narrower benchmark (code-repository bug fixes) where narrow specialisation drives faster improvement.

-Projecting the CMU rate forward, best-in-class hits ~40% by late 2027 if the current pace holds.
+Projecting the CMU rate forward, the top score hits ~40% by late 2027 if the current pace holds.
 The capability line does not cross the 95% implicit threshold within the 3-year TCO horizon most enterprise AI business cases operate against.
 Planning a scale-up to assume capability catches up during the deployment’s life is planning on a favourable trajectory that is not in the data.

 What the trajectory does support: scope that looks borderline today may be meaningfully more viable in 18 months.
 An enterprise targeting an agent at a specific scope where current capability is 60% and the required-for-production threshold is 85% might reasonably plan to re-score the deployment in 18 months and expand scope then.
 But that is different from planning for a capability phase-change.

-Stanford DEL’s durable 12% cohort uses the same frontier models as the 88% that fail.
+The deployments that survive into durable production use the same frontier models as the pilots that stall.
 The distinguishing operational patterns:

 Narrow scope.
 The agent is responsible for a specific named workflow inside a specific business process, not a general-purpose assistant.
 “Triage incoming customer-support tickets into one of eight categories and route accordingly” is a narrow scope.
 “Handle customer support” is not.
 The 30.3% benchmark capability translates to 85-95% on the narrow scope because the narrow scope is what the 30.3% actually covers.